 A letter to parents everywhere

-I’ll be frank: I understand that the young people in your family are probably very busy, far too busy to enroll in another class.
+Dear Friends, I’ll be frank: I understand that the young people in your family are probably very busy, far too busy to enroll in another class.
 I know your kids are going to be tapped-to-the-extreme this year.
-I also know that most - not all, but most - young people have an absolute need to have [...]
+I also know that most – not all, but most – young people have an absolute need to […]